Spurious Local Minima of Deep ReLU Neural Networks in the Neural Tangent Kernel Regime: Supplementary material: Spurious Local Minima of Deep ReLU Neural Networks in the Neural Tangent Kernel Regime

 which means that the case of $H$ indeed holds.
 Thus, by mathematical induction, Eq. (\ref{eqn4-6}) holds for any $H \geq 1$.
 Therefore,

 This completes the proof.

-\begin{niteth} For any training pattern $i$, any output neuron $j$, and any path $p$ from an input neuron to the output neuron $j$ in the Kawaguchi model initialized by the even initialization method, random variable $[Z_i]_{(j,p)}$ is independent of the input training singnal $\boldX_i$. \thend \end{niteth} \noin {\it Proof}. \ Take training pattern $i$, output neuron $j$, path $p$ from an input neuron to output neuron $j$ of the deep nonlinear neural network in the Kawaguchi model initialized by the even initialization method, and $\boldmu \in \boldR^{d_x}$ arbitrarily and fix them.
+\noin {\bf Proof of Theorem \ref{thm3} }. \ Take training pattern $i$, output neuron $j$, path $p$ from an input neuron to output neuron $j$ of the deep ReLU neural network in the Kawaguchi model in the NTK regime initialized by the normal distribution $N( 0, \sigma_l^2 )$ where $\sigma_l = 1/(3d_l)$ and $d_l$ is the number of neurons in the layer $l$, and $\boldmu \in \RR^{d_x}$ arbitrarily and fix them.
 Then, in the same mode of the proof of Theorem \ref{thm1}, it is apparent that

 Therefore, it follows that

 holds true.
 Eq. (\ref{eqn4-13}) completes the proof.